Errrneist/AIARG-UWKWT-Calibration-Driver/README.md

 #### Stage V: Engineering Sample MK-III (Statistical Features)
 * Plan 20180408: Added the "Final Matrix" onto the front panel.
 * Plan 20180409: Attempted to write the matrix into a file which path is chosen by the user.
+* Plan 20180410: Research line fit and statistical implementation in LabView.
 #### Stage VI: Engineering Sample MK-IV (File Management and Output)
 #### Stage VII: Beta Sample I (Hardware Testing)
 #### Stage VIII: Beta Sample II (Optimization)